mavryk-network/mavryk-taquito/docs/signing.md

 const { signature } = signedPayload;
 ```

-The Beacon SDK exposes the `RequestSignPayloadInput` type and the `SigningType` enum that we can use to make sure our data is typed properly.
+The Mavlet SDK exposes the `RequestSignPayloadInput` type and the `SigningType` enum that we can use to make sure our data is typed properly.
 The payload to sign must be an object and only requires the `payload` property to be set, the `signingType` and `sourceAddress` properties are optional but it is better to use them, above all the `signingType` one to verify we are passing a Micheline expression.

 You can then use the `requestSignPayload` method of the `client` available on the `wallet` instance to sign the data.